Ralim/IronOS/Documentation/Menu.md

 - Pressing both buttons or holding the rear button (`-/B`) will exit Soldering Mode.
 - Holding the front button (`+/A`) will enter [Boost mode](https://ralim.github.io/IronOS/Menu/#boost-mode) (if enabled).

-## Soldering profile mode (MHP30 only)
+## Profile mode (MHP30 only)

-In this mode, accessible by long pressing the button that brings you into soldering mode, the iron will play out the configured soldering profile.
+In this mode, accessible by long pressing the button that brings you into soldering mode, the iron will play out the configured profile.
 - You cannot adjust the temperature or enter boost mode.
-- Pressing both buttons or holding the rear button (`-/B`) will exit Soldering Profile Mode as well.
+- Pressing both buttons or holding the rear button (`-/B`) will exit Profile Mode as well.

 ## Settings mode